sehHeiden/poll_election_bavaria_2023/readme.md

 The offset of the cross correlation for the timelines for all parties is zero.

-As the predict is already grouped into calendar week, we do not estimate the difference between Bavarian an other German posts, in order to not again reduce the support.
+As the predict is already grouped into calendar weeks, we do not estimate the difference between Bavarian an other German posts, in order to not again reduce the support.
 For the calendar week 40 (week of the election) the sentiment based election prediction is shown below.
 This approach strongly overestimates smaller parties.
-The prediction of all parties are much closer to each other.
-In addition to the bare sentiment for calendar week 40 we apply a linear fit between the polls and the weekly sentiment $ S_p $ for the last six election week.
+The predictions of all parties are much closer to each other.
+In addition to the bare sentiment for calendar week 40, we apply a linear fit between the polls and the weekly sentiment $ S_p $ for the last six election weeks.
 The parties are one-hot encoded.
-Hence the slope for each party, can be seen as intercept for each party itself.
-The dependency is much stronger on the party.
+The dependency on the party is much stronger on, than on the sentiment.
 The slope for the sentiment is only 0.024.
 Which means, that in the model the sentiment only accounts for a maximum of 2.4 percentage points.
 Everything else is depending on the party itself. r²-score on the test dataset is 0.997.
-The fit for calendar week 40, is shown in the table below.
+The fit for calendar week 40 is shown in the table below.
 The average error for the fitted result is 0.40 percentage points.
 This is less than the error of the last polls of `Forschungsgruppe Wahlen` and `INSA`.
 This is about the average error over all polls of the last six weeks, which is 0.39.